 The Aeta people are the indigenous inhabitants of Zambales’ mountain regions, and their history is deeply entwined with Mount Pinatubo.
 The 1991 eruption forced entire communities to relocate from their ancestral highlands to resettlement areas in the lowlands.
 Visit villages like Baquilan in Botolan to learn about Aeta culture — their lifestyle, rituals, and the massive adjustments they’ve made since the eruption.
 It’s a cultural immersion that most coastal visitors never experience, and it adds a depth to Zambales that goes far beyond beaches.

-Where to Stay in Zambales
+Where Should I Stay in Zambales?

 Crystal Beach Resort (San Narciso) — We’ve stayed here and it’s the most established option for travelers who want a proper bed.
 Beachfront with surfing, good restaurant, and weekend events.
 Solid base for exploring the area. ₱2,500–5,000/night ($45–90 USD).